 She has taken part in programs of Moscow and Salzburg Philarmonie, Haydn Fondazione (Bolzano, Italy).

-Anna Kiskachi was born in Moscow, Russia.
-She began to play the piano at age of 3 and already during the school period Anna became the laureate of children and youth competitions and festivals, the scholarship holder of the Vladimir Spivakov International Charity Foundation, of the “New Name” International Charity Foundation.
+Born in Moscow (Russia), Anna Kiskachi began to play the piano at age of only three years.
+During the school period Anna became the laureate of children and youth competitions and festivals, the scholarship holder of the VladimirSpivakov andNew Name International Charity Foundation.

 She graduated fromAcademic Music College attached to the Moscow Tchaikovsky Conservatory (class of People’s Artist of Russia Victor Bunin, piano) and still in college Anna had shown huge interest in Baroque music, enthusiastically engaged in the harpsichord.
 Her further intensive education in Moscow and Europe greatly extended her musical boundaries so that her playing has been absorbing the Russian and European schools of performing art.

-With the highest honors Anna graduated from the leading universities of Russia and Europe.
+With the highest honors Anna graduated from the leading universities of Russia and Europe:

 Moscow State Conservatoire’s Department of Historical and Contemporary Performing Arts by prof. Olga Filippova (harpsichord), prof. Alexei Lubimov (hammer-clavier and historical piano), prof. Michael Dubov (piano);